dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 If you have two linear representations $\pi_1$ and $\pi_2$ of a finite group $G$ such that $\pi_1(g)$ is conjugate to $\pi_2(g)$ for every g in $G$, is it true that the two representations are isomorphic?

 ### Question 8.18
-Group representations: What's special about using C in the definition of group algebra?
+Group representations: What's special about using $\CC$ in the definition of group algebra?

 Is it possible to work over other fields?